mojaloop/hackathon-docs/oss-lab/dev-portal/docs/3-guides/1_dfsp_setup.md

 - `jq`
 - `docker`

+> Does this guide look too command line heavy for you?
+Try using the [Testing Toolkit](/3-guides/5_ttk_p2p/) instead.

 ## 2. Run a Mock server to listen to async callbacks

 Since Mojaloop is an Async API, we need to run a server to listen to callbacks from the Mojaloop Switch.